couchbase-partners/azure-resource-manager-couchbase/simple/README.md

 ## Creating a Deployment

-[deploy.sh](deploy.sh) is a helper script to deploy a stack.
+[deploy.sh](deploy.sh) is a helper script to create a deployment.
 Take a look at it, the [mainTemplateParameters.json](mainTemplateParameters.json) and modify any parameters.
 Then run it as:

     cd azure-resource-manager-couchbase
     cd simple